ivli/roim/README.md

 ***SIC***: library heavily uses features introduced in JDK8 thus it is necessary to build and run.

+Please wisit [WiKi page] (<https://github.com/ivli/roim/wiki/ROIM>) to get more details on Roim's design and usage.

 With best regards,
 I.